MissMuffin/magicportknocker/instructions.md

     ```

 ### Create service to automatically start the server on system start
+1. Ajust `WorkingDirectory=/home/ubuntu/magicportknocker/` to where you put the repo
-1. Copy file from systemd_file to /etc/systemd/system/
+2. Copy file from systemd_file to /etc/systemd/system/
-2. Reload systemd
+3. Make sure file has correct permissions (does not need to be executable)
     ```
+    chmod 664 /etc/systemd/system/mpks.service
+    ```
+4. Reload systemd
+   ```
    systemctl daemon-reload
    ```
-3. Start the service
+5. Start the service
     ```
     systemctl start mpks.service
     ```
-4. Configure automatic start on system boot
+6. Configure automatic start on system boot
     ```
     systemctl enable mpks.service
     ```
-5. Reboot and check if active with
+7. Reboot and check if active with
    ```
    systemctl is-active mpks.service
    ```